CSIRO-enviro-informatics/mb16cc-linkset/README.md

 .
 ```

-See the file [example-data.ttl](example-data.ttl) for the first 10 Statements of the Linkset expressed like this and see the [header.ttl](header.ttl) file to explain all the contractions.
+See the file [example-data-within.ttl](example-data-within.ttl) for the first 10 Statements of the Linkset expressed like this and see the [header.ttl](header.ttl) file to explain all the contractions.

 ## Linkset metrics